rsksmart/devportal-1.0/_rsk/node/configure/autominer.md

 Create a `autominer.conf` file in the root of the repo (or other dir., remember to use the correct path afterwards)

-This option can be activate when using the node in different modes
+This option can be activated when using the node in different modes

 ### Setup autominer on IntelliJ